josephsl/wintenApps/addoninternals.md

 1. Usual add-on header such as copyright information.
 2. UIA constants not included in NVDA, including property ID's such as controller for event.
 Most are now part of NVDA itself.
 3. Classes defining various Windows and universal app controls, including search suggestions, looping selectors and so on.
 As of 2023, there are no classes defined in the global plugin.
 4. The actual global plugin class, consisting of overlay class finder and tracking routines for various UIA events (only available if NVDA is restarted with debug logging enabled).
 UIA events definition and tracking became part of Event Tracker in 2022.
-As of 2023, the class includes overlay class finder for detecting UIA dialogs.
+Prior to 2024, the class included overlay class finder for detecting UIA dialogs.

 ### Startup and shutdown